Lightning-AI/litgpt/README.md

 ### Run large models on smaller consumer devices

-We support LLM.int8 and GPTQ.int4 inference by following [this guide](tutorials/inference.md#run-large-models-on-consumer-devices).
+We support 4-bit quantization (as in QLoRA), LLM.int8, and GPTQ.int4 inference by following [this guide](tutorials/quantize.md).

 ## Finetune the model